ydluo/qdyn/README.md

 ## News

+*26 August 2019* | QDYN version 2.2 has been released!
+This version is now more user-friendly than QDYN has ever been, with a new documentation website, Jupyter Notebooks, and automated testing for developers.
+See the [release notes](https://github.com/ydluo/qdyn/releases/tag/qdyn_2.1) for details.

 *21 August 2019* | QDYN version 2.1 has been released!
 See the [release notes](https://github.com/ydluo/qdyn/releases/tag/qdyn_2.1) for new features and (minor) bug fixes.

 *11 December 2018* | QDYN version 2.0 has been released!

 *6 December 2018* | Results of QDYN earthquake cycle simulations on faults surrounded by damaged zones were presented at:

 * the AGU Fall Meeting 2017 (San Francisco, 11-15 December 2017): B. Idini and J. P. Ampuero, *Rupture complexity promoted by damaged fault zones in earthquake cycle models* (doi:10.1002/essoar.10500080.1, [poster](https://www.essoar.org/doi/abs/10.1002/essoar.10500080.1))
 * the [10th ACES International Workshop](http://quaketm.bosai.go.jp/~shiqing/ACES2018/index_aces.html) (Japan, September 25-28, 2018), J. P. Ampuero et al., *Rupture complexity promoted by damaged fault zones in earthquake cycle models* ([slides](http://quaketm.bosai.go.jp/~shiqing/ACES2018/abstracts/aces_abstract_ampuero.pdf))
 * the [Workshop on Modeling Earthquake Source Processes](http://www.seismolab.caltech.edu/workshop.html) (Caltech, October 8-10, 2018).